arkency/posts/posts/2016-01-22-drop-this-before-validation-and-use-method.md

 ---
-title: "Drop this before validation and just use a setter method"
 created_at: 2016-01-29 10:02:10 +0100
 publish: true
 author: Robert Pankowecki
 tags: [ 'validations', 'aop', 'ruby', 'rails' ]
 newsletter: clean
 ---

+# Drop this before validation and just use a setter method

 In many projects you can see code such as: